nhsengland/it-standards/security/readme.md

 - [Guidance for using Open Internet Tools](security/guidance-for-using-open-internet-tools)
 - [General End-User Video and Collaboration Apps Guidance](security/general-user-video-and-messaging-apps-guidance.md)
 - [TLS Standards](security/tls) - How to properly use Transport Level Security

+## Base requirements

+- All IT systems and services MUST be reviewed and assessed for both security and privacy issues.
+Any discovered issues must be formally documented with either a mitigation plan or a sign-off of the risk by the business owner.
+Risks may be escalated to organisation level if needed.

+- Any IT system or service being introduced or going through significant change and that is accessible across the Internet MUST have an appropriate penetration test.
+Any containing sensitive information may be required to go through a more comprehensive security review and testing.
+Reviews and testing may be done internally by NHS England's Cyber Security team or may be directed to have an external review.

+- Any IT system or service that has administrator accounts or access MUST implement **Multi-Factor Authentication** (MFA) or at least Two-Factor Authentication (2FA) on all user accounts with elevated rights.

+- IT systems and services SHOULD use individual user identifiable accounts to ensure that all access and actions are tracable to an individual.
+Where exceptions are identified, they MUST be reviewed and pre-approved by the NHS England Cyber Security team.

 ## Other Applicable UK Government and NHS Standards